Highair-sketch/Saro-Antonello-Lovito-/README.md

 # Saro-Antonello-Lovito-
 Hi there!
-This my first resume.
+This is my first resume.
 Any word of advice would be good.